WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/1_Genesis/Gen_4.md

 And Adam knew his wife again, and she bore a son and called his name Seth, for she said, "God has appointed for me another offspring instead of Abel, for Cain killed him."

 ###### 26
 To Seth also a son was born, and he called his name Enosh.
-At that time people began to call upon the name of the LORD. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+At that time people began to call upon the name of the LORD.

 ***